offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 `{bm} /(FreeCAD\/Part Design Workbench\/Organization\/Body\/Coordinate System)_TOPIC/i`

-Each body has its own local coordinate system that features nested within it are relative to.
-The properties of a body define its position and rotation within its parent container.
-In most cases, that parent container is a part, but a body can also live outside of a part.
+Each body_FC has its own local coordinate system_FC that features_FC nested within it are relative to.
+The properties of a body_FC define its position and rotation within its parent container.
+In most cases, that parent container is a standard part_FC, but a body_FC can also live outside of a standard part_FC.

 ![FreeCAD part design workbench body translation properties](freecad_part_design_body_translation_properties.png)